osfameron/jekyll-plugins-tutorial/_posts/2015-11-29-jekyll-plugins-tutorial-part-2.markdown

 date:   2015-11-29 14:20:00 +0000
 ---

 In the [last post]({{ post.prev.url }}), I showed how to create an image widget that reuses source, description, and attribution data from a datafile.
-For all of that tutorial, I held back from actually turning it into a plugin -- it's always a good practice to Keep It Simple and so far we didn't actually *need* the extra flexibility of a plugin.
-Remember these words of the ancients.
+For all of that tutorial, I held back from actually turning it into a plugin, as it's always a good practice to Keep It Simple.

-> The best plugin is the plugin that is not written
-> -- Confucius <super><a href="#note-1">[1]</a></super>

 But I did promise you a tutorial, and so let's now refactor what we've already done into a plugin so that instead of:

 {% highlight markdown %}{% raw %}
     {% include image id="squirrel" %}